KKGo-Software-engineering/fun-exercise-api/README.md

 1. Using appropriate HTTP methods and HTTP status code
 2. JSON response should be return the wallet was just created
 3. Swagger documentation should be implemented
+4. Wallet should be created in the database
 ```

 ### Challenge 6: API - Using Request Body to Update a Wallet